worfinator/PIFace_Alarm/README.md

 ## Authentication

-The first time you run pi_alarm, you will need to retrieve a JSON Web Token in order to authenticate requests by calling...
+The first time you run piface_alarm, you will need to retrieve a JSON Web Token in order to authenticate requests by calling...

-`http://<ip of your pi_alarm>/api/alarm/token/<getTokenKey>`
+`http://<ip of your piface_alarm>/api/alarm/token/<getTokenKey>`

 Append this value as a header with the name `x-auth-token` when calling the `status, on, off` endpoints.

 ## AWS Messaging

-pi_alarm uses [AWS IOT Core](https://aws.amazon.com/iot-core/) MQTT/Device Shadows in order to communicate events, and allow for remote control.
-You will need to create an AWS account and set up an IOT device/thing with the name `pi_alarm` and copy the certifcates into the [./certificates](.certificates) directory and update the `AWS` object in the [./config/default.json](./config/default.json) file with the certifcate filenames, host, and clientId.
-Make sure you use the same clientId as the `device/thing` you created `pi_alarm`.
+piface_alarm uses [AWS IOT Core](https://aws.amazon.com/iot-core/) MQTT/Device Shadows in order to communicate events, and allow for remote control.
+You will need to create an AWS account and set up an IOT device/thing with the name `piface_alarm` and copy the certifcates into the [./certificates](.certificates) directory and update the `AWS` object in the [./config/default.json](./config/default.json) file with the certifcate filenames, host, and clientId.
+Make sure you use the same clientId as the `device/thing` you created `piface_alarm`.

 I recommend using a policy with iot:* and resources * for initial setup, and then locking it down once everything is running correctly.